 The IMF estimated nominal 2021 gross world product at US$94.94 trillion, giving an annual global per capita figure of around US$12,290.

-As of November 2022, a list of the world's most densely populated countries was published.
+As of November 2022, population data from The World Factbook, was used to determine the world's most densely populated countries.

 The United Nations marked the birth of the eight billionth person on 15 November 2022.

-As of July 2023, approximately 4.6 billion people live in ten countries, representing around 57% of the world's population.
+Approximately 4.6 billion people live in these ten countries, representing around 57% of the world's population as of July 2023.

-In December 2019, the German Foundation for World Population projected that the global population will reach 8 billion by 2023, increasing by 156 people every minute.
+In December 2019, the German Foundation for World Population projected that the global population will reach 8 billion by 2023.

 As of January 2024, there were about 5 billion global Internet users, constituting 66% of the world population.